 And the answer is consistency.
 If you can commit to the following regime daily, you can build strength, flexibility and get fit for hiking in just 30 minutes per day.

 However, there are no magic tricks.
 To get into shape, you must commit.
 What does that mean?
 Allocate 30 minutes daily.
 Preferably the first thing in the morning.
 Find a place where you won’t be interrupted.
 Disconnect your phone and put your mind fully into it.
 Work on your breathing, build strength and flexibility gradually over the course of months to come.
-Keep it simple.
+Could you keep it simple?
 Increase your intensity in training by 4% daily.
 Finally, make it fun.

 1) Breathing Exercises (5 minutes).